kikaDev404/X-reply-Automation/README.md

 1. Add randomized time intervals between replies to avoid detection as automation by X.
 2. Perform deeper testing across different feed types and browsers.
-3. Remeber, this is a work in progress project.

 <br><br>